JPL-IMCE/gov.nasa.jpl.imce.oml.tables/README.md

  instead, update the SBT configuration and either use `sbt eclipse` + post-editing or update the Eclipse metadata files accordingly.

+ Eclipse JavaScript does not properly recognize *.js files written as node shell scripts (See: `shared/test/js/`)

 ## Publishing to & resolving from bintray.com as a scoped NPM package.

 Publishing a scoped NPM package is important for using a combination of multiple NPM repositories